-It’s a really cute town (they’re basically one town) with beautiful sweeping views and a history in gold mining.
-A couple of shops, restaurants, gas stations and a few hotels is all that’s there.
-But its small size and setting is what gives it its charm, actually.
+It's a really cute town (they're basically one town) with beautiful sweeping views and a history of gold mining.
+A couple of shops, restaurants, gas stations, and a few hotels are all that is there.
+But its small size and setting are what give this area its charm, actually.

 I found I quite liked it despite its limited options.
-The scenery and mountains surrounding the town, alone, took my breath away.
+The scenery and mountains surrounding the town, alone, took our breath away.

 Two important things to note about Silver Gate and Cooke City:

-- It’s very much a seasonal town that tourists visit during spring, summer and early fall.
-It has an annual resident population of less than 100 people.
+- It's very much a seasonal town that tourists visit during spring, summer, and early fall.
+It has an annual resident population of fewer than 100 people.

 Silver Gate and Cooke City Montana Lodging Options

 There are only a few options for where to stay in the area which helps narrow down your choices.
 Be sure to book your Silver Gate and Cooke City, Montana lodging in advance, however, because we imagine things book up quite fast during peak season.

 We aren't sure if all the locations have wifi, but we stayed at the Super 8 so we know they do at least.
 Check the individual Air BnB listings for notations about Wifi if you need to get online at your accommodations:

 - Antler's Lodge (available to book on Air BnB)